ryantd42/NY-Legislative-Git/2023/S2237B-2023/bill.md

   January 19, 2023
   ___________

  Introduced  by  Sens.
-RIVERA,  BRESLIN,  BRISPORT,  BROUK, CHU, CLEARE, COMRIE, COONEY, FERNANDEZ, GIANARIS,  GONZALEZ,  GOUNARDES,  HARCKHAM, HINCHEY,  HOYLMAN-SIGAL,  JACKSON, KAVANAGH, KENNEDY, LIU, MAY, MAYER, MYRIE, PARKER, PERSAUD, RAMOS, SALAZAR, SANDERS,  SEPULVEDA,  SERRANO, STAVISKY,  THOMAS,  WEBB  --  read twice and ordered printed, and when printed to be committed to the Committee on Health -- reported favora- bly from said committee and committed to the Committee on  Finance  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+RIVERA,  BAILEY,  BRESLIN,  BRISPORT, BROUK, CHU, CLEARE, COMRIE,  COONEY,  FERNANDEZ,  GIANARIS,  GONZALEZ,  GOUNARDES, HARCKHAM, HINCHEY, HOYLMAN-SIGAL, JACKSON, KAVANAGH, KENNEDY, KRUEGER, LIU,  MAY,  MAYER,  MYRIE,  PARKER,  PERSAUD, RAMOS, SALAZAR, SANDERS, SEPULVEDA, SERRANO, STAVISKY, THOMAS, WEBB -- read twice  and  ordered printed,  and  when printed to be committed to the Committee on Health -- reported favorably from said committee and committed to the Commit- tee  on  Finance  --  committee  discharged,  bill  amended,  ordered reprinted  as amended and recommitted to said committee -- recommitted to the Committee on Health in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill amended, ordered reprinted as  amended  and recommitted to said committee

  AN  ACT  to  amend  the social services law, in relation to coverage for certain individuals under the 1332 state innovation program

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section  369-ii  of  the social services law, as added by section 3 of part H of chapter 57 of the laws of  2023,  is  amended  to read as follows:
   §  369-ii.
 1332 state innovation program.
 1. Authorization.
 Notwith-
  standing section three hundred sixty-nine-gg of this title,  subject  to federal  approval, if it is in the financial interest of the state to do so, the commissioner of health is authorized, with the approval  of  the director  of  the  budget,  to establish a 1332 state innovation program pursuant to section 1332 of the patient protection and  affordable  care act  (P.L.
 111-148)  and subdivision twenty-five of section two hundred sixty-eight-c of the public health law.
 The  commissioner  of  health's authority  pursuant  to  this  section  is contingent upon obtaining and maintaining all necessary approvals from the  secretary  of  health  and human services and the secretary of the treasury based on an application for  a  waiver  for  state  innovation.
+The commissioner of health [may]

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04552-06-3
+ S. 2237--B  2

-The  commissioner  of  health  [may] SHALL take all actions necessary to obtain such approvals.
+ SHALL take all actions necessary to  obtain  such  approvals,  INCLUDING SEEKING ANY NECESSARY APPROVALS FOR AMENDMENTS TO THE WAIVER.
   2. Definitions.
 For the purposes of this section:

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04552-02-3
- S. 2237--A  2

   (a)  "Eligible  organization"  means  an  insurer licensed pursuant to article thirty-two or forty-two of the insurance law, a  corporation  or an  organization  under  article forty-three of the insurance law, or an